kevinraz/Node-File-Upload-Example/README.md

 - File data should be retrieved from the local disk in the GET request.
 - You may choose how the service stores file object properties name and extension.

+## Task 2
+Create a basic node.js program that acts as a client to the HTTP service you created above.
+The client be able to:

+- For each file in a specified directory:
+  - Send an HTTP request to create a new file object on the server, specifying the name and extension of the current local file.
+  - Send an HTTP request to upload the local file.